 There are several types of live baits that work exceptionally well for flounder, but what about artificial lures?
-If you know the usual feeding habits and patterns of flounder, as well as where to find them at different times of the year, you can catch them with good consistency using the right lures.
+If you know the usual feeding habits and patterns of flounder and where to find them at different times of the year, you can catch them consistently using the right lures.

 We’ve done plenty of research on the subject of flounder fishing, consulted professional fishing guides and have combined the results with our own experience to produce this article, which we hope will be a handy guide for anglers to determine the best flounder lures they can find in today’s fishing industry.